 This area is located primarily south of Safeco Field in the SODO district, and along both sides of the Duwamish Waterway and makes up the heart of Seattle's historic industrial area.
 Area 500-60 has 49 parcels that contain a mixture of industrial processing facilities, distribution warehouses, and truck terminals.
 The close-in market of Seattle is the most established submarket and seems to be the most stable.
+South Seattle buildings demand a higher price per square foot than more southerly locations.
 There is little institutional ownership and is made up of owner/user or private ownership.
-These owners will pay more for this northerly location.

-The buildings in this area are generally 50 to 100 years and typically have lower ceilings and limited truck loading facilities because the sites are smaller and land is very expensive.
+The buildings in this area are generally 50 to 100 years old and typically have lower ceilings and limited truck loading facilities because the sites are smaller and land is very expensive.
 Despite some of the buildings obsolescence due to age, the close proximity to freeways and waterways has helped this area thrive even during difficult economic times.
 Demand for industrial space in this area has remained high with influence from the Port of Seattle and the proximity to the I-5 freeway, Safeco Field, and Qwest Field.
 Due to the lack of available land in this neighborhood, there has been little new warehouse development, and as a result, vacancies are the lowest in this area (presently 3-5%).
-This neighborhood also has higher lease rates due to the proximity to the Port, trains, and freeway.
+This neighborhood also has higher lease rates due to the proximity to the Port of Seattle, trains, and freeway.